olubunmee/UssdApp/README.md

 A simple USSD application that can create account, deposit, withdraw and check balace.

 # TOOLS AND SOFTWARE USED
-Intellij idea, MongoDB, Maven, Postman, Restful tool, Infobip SMS api
+Intellij idea, MongoDB, Maven, Postman, Restful tool, Infobip SMS API

 # TO RUN PROJECT
 $ mvn spring-boot:run